-France faced calls on Tuesday to crack down on sports betting, as the world’s biggest handball star was charged with fraud in a high-profile match-fixing probe.
+France faced calls on Tuesday to crack down on sports betting, as arguably the world’s biggest handball star faced possible criminal proceedings over a high-profile match-fixing probe.

-Legal sources earlier told AFP that Luka Karabatic’s television presenter girlfriend Jeny Priez and four others had been placed under formal investigation for fraud and released on bail after paying a surety of 13,000 euros ($17,000).
+Judicial sources told AFP that Luka Karabatic’s television presenter girlfriend Jeny Priez and four others had been placed under formal investigation for fraud and released on bail after paying a surety of 13,000 euros ($17,000, 10,000 pounds).

 The four others include a bar owner suspected of masterminding the alleged scam.